-- Ensuring full compliance with the Plan and the Chapter 29, Storm Water Management Ordinance of the Lake County Ordinance Code; - Implementing all elements of the Plan, including but not limited to implementation of prompt and effective erosion and sediment control measures, and implementing all non-storm water management, and materials and waste management activities (such as monitoring discharges (dewatering, diversion devices); general site clean-up; vehicle and equipment cleaning, fueling and maintenance; spill control; ensuring that no materials other than storm water are discharged in quantities which will have an adverse effect on receiving waters or storm drain systems; etc.); - Inspections (pre-storm, during storm, and post-storm) or designating qualified personnel to do so: - Routine inspections as specified in the cultivation operation's specifications or described in the Plan; - Preparing any annual compliance certification; - Ensuring elimination of all unauthorized discharges; - The storm water manager shall be assigned authority to mobilize crews to make immediate repairs to the control measures; - Coordinate with the landowner or cultivator to assure all the necessary corrections/repairs are made immediately, and that the project complies with the Plan and relevant permits.
+- Ensuring full compliance with the Plan and the Chapter 29, Storm Water Management Ordinance of the Lake County Ordinance Code; - Implementing all elements of the Plan, including but not limited to implementation of prompt and effective erosion and sediment control measures, and implementing all non-storm water management, and materials and waste management activities (such as monitoring discharges (dewatering, diversion devices); general site clean-up; vehicle and equipment cleaning, fueling and maintenance; spill control; ensuring that no materials other than storm water are discharged in quantities which will have an adverse effect on receiving waters or storm drain systems; etc.); - Inspections (pre-storm, during storm, and post-storm) or designating qualified personnel to do so; - Routine inspections as specified in the cultivation operation's specifications or described in the Plan; - Preparing any annual compliance certification; - Ensuring elimination of all unauthorized discharges; - The storm water manager shall be assigned authority to mobilize crews to make immediate repairs to the control measures; - Coordinate with the landowner or cultivator to assure all the necessary corrections/repairs are made immediately, and that the project complies with the Plan and relevant permits.

-12.3.
+13.3.
 Compliance

-12.3.1.
+13.3.1.
 Setbacks and Buffers

-The Ordinance requires that all cultivation operations be located at least 100 feet away from all waterbodies (i.e. spring, top of bank of any creek or seasonal stream, edge of lake, wetland or vernal pool).
-The operational area is more than 200 feet from the nearest waterbody, an intermittent watercourse (Class II).
-The Water Board requires a 100-foot setback from Class II watercourses.
-This project is in compliance with the Cannabis General Order setback requirements
+The Ordinance requires that all cultivation operations be located at least 100 feet away from waterbodies (i.e. spring, top of bank of any creek or seasonal stream [interpreted to be Class II], edge of lake, wetland or vernal pool).
+The Water Board requires various setbacks depending upon the class of the watercourse.
+Setback distances were stated earlier in this Plan.
+Vegetated buffers should be maintained or created so that stormwater runoff can be detained and filtered by vegetation.
+This may include vegetated swales or bioswales.

-12.3.2.
+13.3.2.
 Water Board Permitting

-This cultivation operation is enrolled as a Tier II / Low Risk cultivation operation in the State Water Resources Control Board's Order WQ 2017-0023-DWQ General Waste Discharge Requirements for Discharges of Waste Associated with Cannabis Cultivation Activities (General Order).
+This cultivation operation is enrolled in the State Water Resources Control Board's Order WQ 2019-0007-DWQ General Waste Discharge Requirements for Discharges of Waste Associated with Cannabis Cultivation Activities (General Order).
 Compliance with this Order will ensure that cultivation operations will not significantly impact water resources by using a combination of Best Management Practices, buffer zones, sediment and erosion controls, inspections and reporting, and regulatory oversight.
-Note also that a sediment and erosion control plan is being implemented as part of the larger Site Management Plan (bound separately):
+Note also that a sediment and erosion control plan is being implemented as part of the larger Site Management Plan (bound separately).